Skip to content

 TypeClient-dispatchable?When

-session/customizationsChangedNoServer updated the session's customization list (full replacement)
+session/customizationsChangedNoServer replaced the top-level customization list (full replacement)

 session/activeClientChangedYesClient claims/releases the active role (with tools + customizations)